Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrRecoveryPlan.md

 PS C:\> $currentJob = New-AzureRmRecoveryServicesAsrRecoveryPlan -Name $RPName -PrimaryFabric $PrimaryFabric -RecoveryFabric $RecoveryFabric -ReplicationProtectedItem $RPI
 ```

-Starts the recovery plan creation with passed parameters and returns the job for tracking.
+Starts the recovery plan creation operation with the specified parameters and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -Azure
-To be passed if recovery is Azure.
+Switch parameter to specify that the recovery location for recovery plan is Azure.

 ```yaml
 Type: SwitchParameter